-Everest Three Passes Trek itinerary is more challenging then popular, Everest Base Camp, Gokyo Lakes trek.
+Everest Three Passes Trek is more challenging then popular, Everest Base Camp, Gokyo Lakes trek.
 Everest Three Pass Trek includes most spectacular view point Chhukhung Ri view point, Kala Patthar view point and Gokyo Ri view Point.
 We will cross Three high passes Kongma La Pass, Cho La Pass and Renjo Pass.